Fabio Quagliarella: Juventus

 On 27 August 2010, Quagliarella signed for Juventus on loan for a fee of €4.5 million, with the Bianconeri having the option to sign him permanently for €10.5 million.
 Before the winter break, he was the team's top scorer with nine league goals in 17 appearances.
-However, he injured his right anterior cruciate ligament on 6 January 2011, in the first match after the winter break, losing to Parma 1–4.
-He would miss the rest of season.
+However, he injured his right anterior cruciate ligament on 6 January 2011, in the first match after the winter break, losing to Parma 4–1.
+He would miss the rest of the season.
 On 22 June 2011, his contract was redeemed by Juventus for €10.5 million.
 Quagliarella signed a three-year contract extension to stay with Juventus until 2014.
 On 1 April 2012, he scored his third goal of the season against former club Napoli and refused to celebrate due to his Neapolitan roots.
 On 30 April 2012, Quagliarella signed a 12-month extension that would keep him tied to the club until the summer of 2015.
 On 22 September 2012, Quagliarella scored his first brace of the 2012–13 season against Chievo.
 On 10 November 2012, Quagliarella scored his first hat-trick of the season against Pescara in a match Juventus won 6–1.
 In the Champions League, he scored his first goal in the competition in the club's opening 2–2 away draw against defending champions Chelsea.

-Quagliarella opened the scoring in the March 2013 Derby d'Italia game against Internazionale with a curled shot from 25 yds, and made the pass for Alessandro Matri's winner.
+Quagliarella opened the scoring in the March 2013 Derby d'Italia game against Inter Milan with a curled shot from 25 yds, and made the pass for Alessandro Matri's winner.